risk-of-thunder/RoR2EditorKit/README.md

 * Core Changes:
 	* Improved material editor so it doesnt wipe itself
-	* Addeed wizard systems
+	* Added wizard systems
 		* A wizard allows you to create complex jobs for your project.
-	* Fixed most asset properties in Constants returning the XML doc file
+	* All the asset GUID contants are now under Constants.AssetGUIDS class.
+		* Added a QuickLoad and GetPath methods for AssetGUIDS class.
 	* Added FormatPathForUnity and GetCurrentDirectory to IOUtils.
 	* Extended inspector's object name conventions have been extended.
 		*  Can now specify both a custom help box message and custom name validation function
+	* Component Inspectors now always have the fancy enable toggle visual element.

 	* RoR2EditorScripts changes:
 		* Added ModCreator wizard.
 			* Creates an Asmdef, manifest, assetbundle folder and main class for a mod
 		* Added StageCreator wizard
 			* Creates a template stage and scenedef
+		* Added CharacterBodyCreator Wizard
+			* Creates a valid CharacterBody by supplying minimal data and the FBX game object for the model.
+		* Added a SurvivorCreator Wizard
+			* Creates a SurvivorDef and DisplayPrefab, the DisplayPrefab is taken directly from the specified CharacterBody's model.
 		* Added MapNodeGroup inspector
 			* MapNodeGroup inspector allows for easy placement of nodes and utilities (Thanks Anreol & IDeath)
 		* EntityStateConfiguration no longer renames the asset file without consent if naming conventions are enabled.
+		* Added JumpVolume Inspector
+			* Automatically calculates the JumpVelocity using the Time variable and the TargetElevationTransform variable.
+		* Added SurvivorDef Inspector
+		* SerializableSystemType changes
+			* SerializableSystemType can now obtain the required type if the field is an Array.
+			* SerializableSystemType no longer fails to populate if a Type does not have an enclosing namespace.

 ### '3.2.2'